CyberSys/CrabNet/Samples/ThreadTest/readme.txt

 Project: ThreadTest

-Description: Tests to make sure RakNet will not crash if called from multiple threads.
+Description: Tests to make sure CrabNet will not crash if called from multiple threads.

 Dependencies: None